DiamondJack/CCPC2018QHD/day0/flag/statement/en.md

 {{ self.output_file() }}

-For each test case, output one line a single integer denoting the answer.
+For each test case, output one line with a single integer denoting the answer.

 {{ self.sample_text() }}